The Live-In Kitchen

 • Add the vegetable stock and remove from the heat.

-• Pour the stuffing cubes into the prepared baking dish and add the remaining sage and broth mixture.
+• Pour the stuffing cubes into the prepared baking dish and add the remaining 2 tablespoons of fresh sage.
+Pour the stock and vegetable mixture over the stuffing cubes.
 Stir well to coat.

 • Bake 45-60 minutes, stirring once, until the stuffing is beginning to crisp on the edges.